 Running costs and reliability

-You almost certainly won’t have to worry about the cost of running an RAV4.
+You almost certainly won’t have to worry about the cost of running a RAV4.
 This car has been designed to have a light footprint, so no matter which model you choose it should have a very light thirst.

-Both versions of the RAV4 we focus on here were awarded the full-on 5-star rating from crash test body Euro NCAP, so they’ll not only be very protective in a crash, they’ll do their utmost to help you avoid one in the first place
+Both versions of the RAV4 we focus on here were awarded the full-on five-star rating from crash test body Euro NCAP, so they’ll not only be very protective in a crash, they’ll do their utmost to help you avoid one in the first place

 No matter which version of the Toyota RAV4 you’re looking at, you won’t go far wrong.
 It’s a lovely family SUV that will get on with the business of taking you from A to B securely and with little fuss.
 All RAV4s are well equipped with both luxury and safety kit, which offers peace of mind no matter how long or arduous the journey ahead.
 Furthermore, both versions offer the luxury of space for both people and their stuff and can turn into load-carrying workhorses at weekends, which helps to shape their reputation as loyal family companions.